America Travel Arrangements, Inc.

 - Transfer from the Airport to your hotel

-- 2 nights luxury accommodation at the Victoria & Alfred Hotel, including breakfast Dinners & select wines are included General beverages are not included.
+- 2 nights luxury accommodation at the Victoria & Alfred Hotel, including breakfast, one dinner (General beverages are not included.)

-- Transfer to Cape Town International to connect with your flight to Johannesburg
+- Afternoon transfer to Cape Town International to connect with your flight home

 - Any item not specified in the itinerary

 - Tours and excursions not specified in the itinerary